50 Hidden Gems in Every State

-This is just a theory, but this lake might be a hidden gem simply because of the 45-letter name.
-The scenic lake is near the Connecticut border and also goes by the shorter name, Webster Lake.
+This is just a theory, but this lake might be a hidden gem simply because of the original 45-letter name.
+The scenic lake near the Connecticut border also goes by the longer name, Lake CHARGOGGAGOGGMANCHAUGGAGOGGCHAUBUNAGUNGAMAUGG.

 Michigan: The Heidelberg Project, Detroit

 The project consists of creative guerrilla-art installations featured via abandoned houses with some covered with polka dots and others with lotto numbers.
 Tours are offered by the group.
 Make sure you know these underrated travel destinations around the world.

 Minnesota: Lake Harriet Elf House, Minneapolis

 This hidden gem is also an adorable tradition.
 A small “elf door” is attached to a tree near the Lake Harriet area of Minneapolis.
 Both big and little kids are charmed by this elf home, mainly because the elf answers messages from the kids of Minneapolis.

 Mississippi: Small Town Mississippi, Jackson

 The Mississippi Agriculture and Forestry Museum runs a life-size replica of the typical small southern town.
 It features everything from a schoolhouse to a cotton gin and everything in-between giving you an inside look at life in the 1920s.
 The museum is open Monday through Saturday and is closed for most major holidays.